 Thanks for entering.
-Over the years I’ve learn some really important lessons on setting goals and achieving them.
-And I want to share my “Top 10 secrets” to making your 2014 the most productive and positive year ever!
+Over the years I’ve learned some really important lessons on setting goals and achieving them.
+And I want to share my “Top 10 keys” to making your 2014 the most productive and positive year ever!

-Contest Details – Because you’ve entered our contest, I’ll put your information into a drawing to win SimplyG gear (Tee Shirts, Baseball Caps, Snow Caps, or a copy of my book “The Playful and Powerful Warrior within You”).
+Contest Details – Because you’ve entered our contest, I’ll put your information into a drawing to win SimplyG gear (Tee Shirts, Baseball Caps, Beanies, or a copy of my book “The Playful and Powerful Warrior within You”).

-Enter & Get My Top 10 secrets now!
+Enter & Get My Top 10 keys now!

 Here are some ideas for new years resolution!